-Chinko is a unique area that spans a vast 17,600 km2 where savannah and tropical forest collide.
+Chinko is situated in Eastern Central African Republic (CAR), in an area that is composed of around 107,500 km2 of continuous wilderness and where savannah and tropical forest collide.
 These mixed habitats have resulted in an extraordinary diversity of wildlife.
-Even more miraculous is that despite decades of elephant and bushmeat poaching, cattle and herdsman who move through the area, and political insecurity over the years, remnant populations of most key species here have persisted and the ecosystem has remained intact, making this one of the largest ecosystems with the greatest conservation potential in all of central Africa.
+What is even more remarkable is that despite decades of rampant poaching, political instability and cattle and herdsman moving through the area, the ecosystem has largely remained intact and remnant populations of key species have persisted.

-Since the 1980s, Chinko has lost three mega-herbivores.
-At one time, Chinko offered superb habitat for Kordofan giraffes, western black rhinoceros, and northern square-lipped rhinoceros.
-However, heavy poaching resulted in the extinction of these three species, as well as a dramatic reduction in the numbers of African savannah and African forest elephants.
-The African savannah species now seems to be locally extinct, while a few hundred forest elephant remain.
+Civil and political unrest in the region was a major contributing factor to Chinko having lost three mega-herbivores.
+At one time, Chinko offered superb habitat for critically endangered Kordofan giraffes, western black rhinoceros, and northern white rhinoceros.
+However, heavy poaching resulted in the local extinction of these three species, as well as a dramatic reduction in the numbers of savanna and forest elephants.

 Sign up to be the first to hear #GoodNews happening around African Parks.×